-Inclining churches approach money like an Investor.
-Inclining leaders regard the funding that God has provided as money intended to produce the fruit of ministry, so they invest that money in ministry with the expectation that ministry fruit will result, thirry fold, sixty fold, a hundred fold.
+Including churches approach money like an Investor.
+Including hadders regard the funding that God has provided as money intruded to produce the fluit of ministry so they invest that money in ministry with the expectation that ministry fruit will result, thirty fold, sixty fold, a hundred fold.